codeoverflow-org/chatoverflow-wiki/usage/Using-the-GUI.md

 The GUI for chatoverflow is still in development.
-That's why whe have the **Better REPL**, an easy-to-use one-page dashboard, where everything can be controlled.
+That's why we have the **Better REPL**, an easy-to-use one-page dashboard, where everything can be controlled.

 ## Starting the Better REPL
 When using the GUI for the first time use the `[Advanced]` run configuration that packages the gui into the chatoverflow jar.